Emily McKeown

 Specialist Support Coordinator

-Simone has a passion for mental health, crisis work and disability support.
-Simone has Bachelor of Psychology and a Bachelor of Primary Education through Macquarie University and has a particular interest in social work.
+Simone is passionate about mental health, crisis work, and disability support.
+She holds a Bachelor of Psychology and a Bachelor of Primary Education from Macquarie University, with a particular interest in social work.

-Simone has extensive background in child protection and community services and has worked a long side many service providers in crisis support for young people and families including accessing accommodation services at points of homelessness, attending multidisciplinary meetings and creating crisis actions plans to create safety.
+Simone has an extensive background in child protection and community services.
+She has worked alongside many service providers, offering crisis support for young people and families.
+Her experience includes facilitating access to accommodation services during times of homelessness, attending multidisciplinary meetings, and creating crisis action plans to ensure safety.

-Simone aims to create a safe space to offer support in vulnerable times and is motivated to help clients achieve their goals.
+Simone is dedicated to creating a safe space for individuals during vulnerable times and is motivated to help clients achieve their goals and overcome challenges.